What Happens if I Violate the Terms of My Probation in Virginia?

 If you don’t comply with the conditions of your probation order, such as by failing to appear in court or committing another crime, you face considerable penalties.
 A judge may decide to:

-• Extend the probation period under the same conditions for a longer period of time;
+- Extend the probation period under the same conditions for a longer period of time;

-• Modify or add conditions to your probation order;
+- Modify or add conditions to your probation order;

-• Sentence you to incarceration; or,
+- Sentence you to incarceration; or,

-• Revoke your probation entirely, which means you’ll have to serve the original sentence for the underlying crime.
+- Revoke your probation entirely, which means you’ll have to serve the original sentence for the underlying crime.

 Consult with a Virginia Criminal Defense Attorney Right Away

 Even if you did violate the terms of your probation, there may be strategies to alleviate the impact of the offense.
 The key is retaining a skilled criminal defense attorney that has experience in probation violation cases.
-A lawyer that knows the law and criminal procedural rules can tell you more about your options and assist you in obtaining a favorable outcome.
+A lawyer who knows the law and criminal procedural rules can tell you more about your options and assist you in obtaining a favorable outcome.
 For more information on parole and probation in Virginia, please call the attorneys at Shannon & Associates, P.C. at (757) 228-5529.
 You can also contact us online with questions about your circumstances.